Montana-Media-Arts/440final_sp18/individual-info/Madison.md

 ## Tech Info

 Lighting: ambient light in the room.
-No spotlight on the screen please (too much light will make the projection hard for the camera to read)
+No spotlight on the screen please (too much light will make the projection hard for the camera to read).
+However, a spotlight when I am sitting off to the side would be great

 Sound: Stero output via 3mm jack.
 I don't think I'll need a microphone.